seftel72/Trillo-Hotel-Review/README.md

-# trillo
+# TRILLO
- A landing page for a hotel
+ A landing page for a hotel review ratinf system